-Students enrolled in non-degree certificate programs at Penn are not served by the Career Services office.
+Students enrolled in non-degree certificate and post-bac programs at Penn are not served by the Career Services office.

 Students may only meet with an advisor from their school.
 The only exception is students who wish to meet with our Pre-Grad/Pre-Med/Pre-Law Team.
 Students are limited to one appointment per week per team unless an additional appointment is approved by an adviser.

 Alumni may schedule up to three appointments per year with a Penn Career Services advisor.
 Alumni who feel they may need additional support are welcome to review this list of External Career Coaches as an additional resource.

-Walk-ins are handled on a first come, first serve basis.
-Students can sign-up for a walk-in with a Career Services advisor fifteen minutes before the start of a walk-in block.
-For example, if walk-ins are from 1:00-2:00, students may sign up for an available time slot that day and an advisor will call the student at the time of the appointment.
+Same-day drop-ins are handled on a first come, first serve basis and conducted by phone.
+Students can sign-up for a same-day drop-in with a Career Services advisor when the time slots become available in Handshake every weekday at 9:15am.
+Students may sign up for an available time slot that day and an advisor will call the student at the time of the appointment.
 Same-day drop-ins are 15 minutes.
-A student may only have a walk-in with an advisor from their school.
-A student may only have one walk-in per day.
+A student may only have a same-day drop-in with an advisor from their school and only one same-day drop-in per day.

 Resume Review Policy